Saint Luke's has three forms of grantmaking: board grants, staff discretionary, and community grants.

 If your application is approved, you will be sent an email notifying you that an electronic grant agreement must be signed.
 Please log in to our online grants dashboard to submit this.
 Once that is submitted, you will receive your first check in a few weeks.

 Final reports are an integral part of grantmaking at the Foundation.
 All staff and board will see your final report.
 Please make every effort to answer each question fully.
 Your follow-up reporting requirements will be listed in your online grants dashboard with their respective due dates.
 A reminder email will be sent one month before the due date.
 Please be sure to submit your reports on time.

-For questions or technical issues, please contact our Grants Manager at email@example.com or 216-431-8010
+For questions or technical issues, please contact our grants staff at email@example.com or 216-431-8010